 NapaSan has consistently maintained a debt service coverage ratio higher than the 125% minimum requirement.
 This number is evaluated during each budget development and adoption process to ensure that this covenant is maintained.
 With the issuance of new debt, the ratio decreased in recent years.
-The ratio should stay steady and increase gradually until debt is again issued for future capital projects.
+The ratio increased in FY18 and is anticipated to stay high until the debt service associated with the Browns Valley Trunk and West Napa Pump Station project begins in FY22 and the 66" Trunk Main Rehabilitation in FY22.